jmstipanowich/Movie-Data-Repo/README.md

 Here are the findings in response to Microsoft's three questions:

-- IFC Films, Universal Studios, Paramount Pictures, and Warner Brothers Studios created the most films in the Box Office Mojo dataset.
+- IFC Films, Universal Studios, and Warner Brothers Studios created the most films in the Box Office Mojo dataset.
 They are popular studios to use or collaborate with for movie making.

 - According to IMDb datasets, "Inception," "The Dark Knight Rises," and "Interstellar" are the movies that received the most number of votes at IMDb.
 They are great movies to watch for movie-making purposes based on their popularity.
 Also, they have higher than average run time minutes.
 Microsoft should make a movie with a longer run time because it could be more popular.